 SMSF fund expenses

 For SMSF members in the accumulation phase, tax deductions for expenses are usually not significant, but it’s important to ensure expenses are actually incurred or paid before 30 June to be deductible in the current financial year.
+Contact us for more financial advice in Grafton.

 For advice on year end super tax planning, contact your Westlawn Business Services Accountant.